himanshudhawale/TripAdder/README.md

 # TripAdder

-This application was a part of my self-interest.
+This application was made purely out of interest.
 The logo in this application was made using Adobe Photoshop.

-- Splash Activity extends AwesomeSplash Activity.
+- Splash Activity made in this application extends AwesomeSplash.

 - GoogleSignInAccount button is used for Sign in to any Google account making it easier for people to verify using Google Authentication.